lilunia/lilunia/README.md

-## Welcome 👋  **I'am Liliana**
+## Welcome 👋  **I am Liliana Kupczyk**

-I took my first steps in programming while studying Mechatronics at the Wrocław University of Science and Technology.
+I took my first steps in programming while studying Mechatronics at the Wrocław University of Science and Technology, but after graduating I directed my career towards 3d modelling (CATIA V5).

-**Last year I decided to start my adventure with Frontend Development**.
+**Over a year ago I decided to start my adventure with Frontend Development**.
 Programming gives me a lot of satisfaction and I would like to develop further in this direction.

 ## Tech stack